l-jdavies/100_days_of_code/log.md

 ## Day 79, August 17, 2020
 Helped a RB109 student and a RB120 student prepare for their interview assessments.
 Completed all the easy RB130 problems and started on the medium ones.

+## Day 80, August 18, 2020
+Working through more Ruby problems, enjoying understanding more about Enumerators and Enumerable.